-- Maximizing the positive effect of school funds through judicious use of said funds - Modeling for students and colleagues the responsible use of public property

-- Knowingly misappropriating, diverting, or using funds, personnel, property or equipment committed to his or her charge for personal gain. - Failing to account for funds collected from students, parents, or any school-related function.
+- Maximizing the positive effect of school funds through judicious use of said funds - Modeling for students and colleagues the responsible use of public property Unethical conduct includes, but is not limited to, the following: - Knowingly misappropriating, diverting, or using funds, personnel, property or equipment committed to his or her charge for personal gain. - Failing to account for funds collected from students, parents, or any school-related function.
 Submitting fraudulent requests for reimbursement of expenses or for pay. - Co-mingling public or school-related funds with personal funds or checking accounts.